Contrast-Security-OSS/workshop/presentation/reveal-hugo/content/m04-cd-pipeline/index.md

 {{% note %}}
 Instructors: Let's use DevOps as the term for both DevOps and DevSecOps teams to convey unity and to help establish that security needs to be part of every DevOps team.
 {{% /note %}}
-In most organizations, development activity centers around a DevOps/DevSecOps Pipeline of checkout-build-test-deploy processes, including  deploying software to multiple environments.
+DevOps/DevSecOps teams use automated pipelines to organize their software checkout-build-test-deploy processes.
+These pipelines provide  reliable and predictable results to the entire team, and Contrast Security is designed to work in these high-velocity pipelines.

-In this module, we'll mirror a typical DevOps pipeline with these features:
+In this workshop module, we'll mirror a typical DevOps pipeline with these features:

 - Build-and-deploy a Java application with Contrast Security
-- Deploy to more than one environment representing DEV/QA/PROD
+- Run automated tests locally, representing DEV processes
+- Run tests remotely, representing QA processes
 - Identify vulnerabilities to fail the pipeline
 - Remediate vulnerabilities and restart the pipeline